Tore T. DeBella

-Tore Thomas DeBella is an associate in the firm's Intellectual Property Practice Group.
+Tore T. DeBella is a partner in the firm's Intellectual Property Practice Group.

 Tore’s practice focuses on trademark clearance, portfolio management and enforcement, as well as information technology and data privacy/security strategy and compliance.
 Tore’s unique blended practice offers significant value to his clients, as he is able to counsel on both the “brand value” and “data” implications of various cutting-edge technological issues like social media, website policies and terms, keyword advertising and domain names.